TigerIllustrated - What Clemson's coaches have told us this week

 Join Tigerillustrated.com subscribers on The West Zone message board!

-No. 1 Clemson’s first top-10 showdown in Death Valley over the last five years is almost here.
+No. 1 Clemson will have its annual critics or doubters based on league reputation.
+But there’s something to be said for simply winning week after week, especially under these conditions and restrictions.

-In this popular ongoing series, Tigerillustrated.com weighs in on what we have heard from Clemson's coaching staff this past week in advance of Saturday’s clash with No. 7 Miami:
+In this popular ongoing series with subscribers, Tigerillustrated.com weighs in on what we’ve heard from Clemson's coaching staff this past week in advance of Saturday’s noon game against Georgia Tech:

 PREMIUM CONTENT